FlakinessStaticDetection/FLAST/README.md

      |--- dataset/            Dataset folder, automatically generated after the decompression of `dataset.tgz`.
      |
      |--- manual-inspection/  Tests considered in the manual inspection.
      |
+     |--- parameters/         The investigation on the effect of FLAST's parameters.
+     |
      |--- pseudocode/         The pseudocode of FLAST.
      |